cstamas/proximity1/px-webapp-minimal/readme.txt

 px-webapp-minimal
 =================

+UNMAINTAINED!!!
+This module is probably deprecated and will cause compile-time errors and/or will create a broken WAR!

-A J2EE Web Application Proximity front-end.
+A minimal Web Application Proximity front-end.